sagarparmar881/bhai-lang/README.md

   jya sudhi (a < 10) {
    a += 1;
    jo agar (a == 5) {
-    bol baka "andar se bol baka ", a;
+    bol baka "andar thi bol baka ", a;
-    agla dekh bhai;
+    chalva de;
    }
    jo agar (a == 6) {
-    bas kar bhai;
+    roki de;
    }
    bol baka a;
   }